CodeBlue-Technology-LLC/KeystrokePaster/README.md

 ## Use Cases

-- Pasting passwords into VMware/VirtualBox consoles
+- Pasting passwords into VMware ESX or VCSA/VirtualBox consoles
 - Sending commands to remote desktop sessions
 - Entering text into legacy applications
 - Bypassing clipboard restrictions